charlotteviner/old-website/index.md

 [Project](https://charlotteviner.github.io/index2.html)

-<span style = "color:blue">I am a postgraduate student at the University of Leeds studying for a MSc in River Basin Dynamics and Management with Geographical Information Systems.
+<span style = "color:blue">I am a postgraduate student at the University of Leeds studying for a MSc in River Basin Dynamics and Management with Geographical Information Systems.</span>

-This is my online portfolio of work undertaken in Python as a part of one of my modules at the university.
+<span style = "color:dark green">This is my online portfolio of work undertaken in Python as a part of one of my modules at the university.
 I have mainly focused on agent-based models, one created during the practical sessions and the other created independently.</span>

 ![Photo of me](https://charlotteviner.github.io/images/profilephoto.jpg)